TheJostler/CheekyKitten/README.md

 # CheekyKitten
-A cheeky Kitten cipher is a simple hex obsfucation cipher.
+A cheeky Kitten cipher is a simple binary obsfucation cipher.
 Designed to be quick to run and effective at hiding data.

 This is the software which implements my quadcode algorithm.
 My original concept was to have a message interpreted from UTF-8 to hex and then written from top down, instead of left to write... then the 16's place of the first byte would be concatonated with the 16's place of the next byte and same with the 1's on the line bellow.
 This is a new concept that should be easier to translate onto a computer program and will be more lightweight and faster.
 Instead the 64-bit(8 bytes) line in hex would be grouped into 4 sections line by line as so: